-[x] CCDF quality funds

-[] Non-CCDF funds

-[] CARES funds

-[x] CRRSA Funds

-[x] ARP Supplemental Discretionary

-[] ARP Stabilization 10% set aside

-[] Unable to report.
-Indicate reason:

-7.3 Health and Safety Standards Coaching and Technical Assistance

-7.3.1 Coaching or technical assistance on health and safety standards as a result of inspection:

-How many child care programs received coaching or technical assistance to improve their understanding and adherence to CCDF health and safety standards as a result of an inspection or violation during October 1, 2022, to September 30, 2023?
-10674

-7.3.2 Spending - Coaching or technical assistance on health and safety standards as a result of inspection:

-Were funds from any sources (e.g., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, or ARP Stabilization 10% set-aside) spent to support this activity?

-[x] CCDF quality funds

-[] Non-CCDF funds

-[] CARES funds

-[x] CRRSA Funds

-[x] ARP Supplemental Discretionary

-[] ARP Stabilization 10% set-aside

-[] Unable to report.
-Indicate reason:

-7.4 Spending - Compliance with health, safety, and licensing standards

-7.4.1 Spending - Compliance with health, safety, and licensing standards:
+[x] Yes, if so which funding source(s) were used? [x] CCDF quality funds [] Non-CCDF funds [] CARES funds [] CRRSA Funds [] ARP Supplemental Discretionary [] ARP Stabilization 10% set aside [] Unable to report.
+Indicate reason: [] No 7.3 Health and Safety Standards Coaching and Technical Assistance 7.3.1 Coaching or technical assistance on health and safety standards as a result of inspection: How many child care programs received coaching or technical assistance to improve their understanding and adherence to CCDF health and safety standards as a result of an inspection or violation during October 1, 2023 to September 30, 2024?
+9784 7.3.2 Spending - Coaching or technical assistance on health and safety standards as a result of inspection: Were funds from any sources (e.g., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, or ARP Stabilization 10% set-aside) spent to support this activity? [x] Yes, if so which funding source(s) were used? [x] CCDF quality funds [x] Non-CCDF funds [] CARES funds [] CRRSA Funds [] ARP Supplemental Discretionary [] ARP Stabilization 10% set-aside [] Unable to report.
+Indicate reason: [] No 7.4 Spending - Compliance with health, safety, and licensing standards 7.4.1 Spending - Compliance with health, safety, and licensing standards:

-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on facilitating compliance with lead agency requirements for inspections, monitoring, health and safety standards and training, and lead agency licensing standards during October 1, 2022 to September 30, 2023? \$25287418
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on facilitating compliance with lead agency requirements for inspections, monitoring, health and safety standards and training, and lead agency licensing standards during October 1, 2023 to September 30, 2024? \$19264403

 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
 Local Workforce Boards may choose to use CCDF Child Care Quality 4% funds to support health and safety standards.
 The total includes any applicable statewide initiative, such as Child Care Regulation fundings and local Board initiative spending (i.e., PPE, playground shade structures and CPR training).

-The state did use CRRSA and ARPA Supplemental funding to support health, safety, and licensing standards compliance, via the Child Care Regulation Navigators initiative.
+The state did use PDG B-5 funding to support health, safety, and licensing standards compliance, via the Child Care Regulation Navigators initiative.